vigoo/test-r/NOTES.md

 - Make sure some 3rd party golden testing framework works, or add our own (https://crates.io/crates/goldenfile)
 - Support property based testing (with an existing library) (https://crates.io/crates/proptest or https://crates.io/crates/quickcheck)
 - How does it work together with criterion?
 Just ignore the test-r bench macro for those?
-- Check if we can do some trick to run doctests with test-r (#cfg(doctest) imports?)

 Ready to integrate, before release:
 - Initial documentation